Modeling

 Details and Options

 This section explains various display settings of diagrams and symbols used in diagrams.
 These options are each part of the details and options on the right side of the page and are directly linked to attributes of objects and diagrams.
-For each diagram you can open the details and options while modeling.
-Click on the Expand button on the right side of a checked-out diagram.
+For each diagram, the details and options are open by default during modeling.

 Depending on the administration settings in BIC Process Design the details and options can contain different attributes.
 In the publication, the details are displayed by default when you open a diagram.